zhangchaosd/ModelInferBench/README.md

 ### Windows/C#

-Just install one of the following NuGet Package `Microsoft.ML.OnnxRuntime.DirectML`, `Microsoft.ML.OnnxRuntime`, `Microsoft.ML.OnnxRuntime.Gpu`
+Install one of the following NuGet Package `Microsoft.ML.OnnxRuntime.DirectML`, `Microsoft.ML.OnnxRuntime`, `Microsoft.ML.OnnxRuntime.Gpu`

-After add onnx to project, you have to change the file property to content.
+After add onnx to project, you have to change the file's property to content.